RaksaRS/py-algos-data-structures/refs/btree.md

 # B-Trees

 **Just a friendly reminder**: the purpose of this document is to provide the details of my implementation.
 I don't think this document gives a well done explanation of a B-tree and its operations.
-Therefore, for those who aren't familiar with B-Trees, this document woudln't be of much help.
+Therefore, for those who aren't familiar with B-Trees, this document wouldn't be of much help.

 This implementation supports: